bmolnar91/workbook/module_web_with_python.md

 The 5 key principles are:

-1. Give every "thing" an ID
+1. Give every "thing" an ID (meaning every resource should have a URI)
 2. Link things together
 3. Use standard methods
 4. Resources with multiple representations